aarongustafson/pwa-widgets/README.md

 </figure>

 1. An "uninstall" event is received by the Service Worker.
 This could originate from the Widget Host or directly from the User Agent.
-2. The Service Worker runs any necessary cleanup steps (such as unregistering a Periodic Sync).
+2. Internally, the `host` value gets removed from the `hosts` value of the corresponding `WidgetDefinition`.
-3. The Service Worker then prompts the Widget Host to remove the Widget using `closeWidget()`, passing in the `tag`.
+3. The Service Worker runs any necessary cleanup steps (such as unregistering a Periodic Sync if the widget is no longer in use).

 The final special event case is the "resume" event.
 Many Widget Hosts will suspend the rendering surface when it is not in use (to conserve resources).
 In order to ensure Widgets are refreshed when the rendering surface is presented, the Widget Host will issue a "resume" event.
 Unlike "install" and "uninstall," the "resume" event does not include a reference to an individual Widget.
 The Service Worker will need to enumerate its `WidgetClients` and Fetch new data for each.